bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_0.md

 ## Activity 2: Our First Program

-> Note: We will complete this and the following two activities during class on Friday.
+> Note: We will complete this and the following two activities during class on Friday but you are free to complete them yourself if you'd like.

 Navigate to the folder on your machine where Python was installed.
 For me, on a Mac, my IDLE was saved to Applications > Python 3.12 (or you can also search for it).
 For Windows users, it will likely be in a folder inside of Program Files (which you can also search for).
 It should also create a shortcut on your Desktop.